 Can you mine Ethereum?

 Through Ethereum mining, the network is kept alive and developed.
-The nodes help to add new blocks and confirming transactions by solving complex mathematical operations.
+The nodes help add new blocks and confirm transactions by solving complex mathematical operations.

-For now, Proof of Work is the main consensus mechanism used by Ethereum but it’s soon expected to transfer to Proof of Stake exclusively by the end of 2022.
+For now, Proof of Work is the main functional consensus mechanism used by Ethereum, but it’s expected to transfer to Proof of Stake exclusively by the end of 2022.